Truth Skills

 This course is for public youth services librarians, school librarians (grades 8-12), and other stakeholders in youth library programs and management.

 This course includes 4 modules, each designed to take approximately 4 hours to complete.
 You can move through the content at your own pace and on your own schedule.
-You'll earn 16 hours of PD credit and a School Library Journal Certificate of completion.
+You will earn 16 hours of professional development credit and a School Library Journal certificate of completion.

 You'll have access to all course materials for six months.